fieldtrip/website/workshop/leuven2019.md

 *Figure 6: Mesh, electrodes and axes.*

 ##  8. Create the source model
+Before we are able to create the leadfields
 	cfg = [];
 	cfg.grid.resolution = 7.5;
 	cfg.threshold = 0.1;